 Our long term goal is to use these animals to contribute to understanding how animal morphology evolves by evolutionary alterations to developmental mechanisms, and how animals and biological molecules can survive some extreme conditions.

 Potential applicants to the lab should see the open positions page.
 The Biology Department's web site has a mentoring resources page, and the Office of Graduae Education has a similar resources page.
-We don't currently use some of the resources provided, but I'd gladly consider using any for any student or postdoc who wanted to try something out (a mentoring compact or collegial contact guidelines, for example).
+We don't currently use all of the resources provided, but I'd gladly consider using any such resource for any student or postdoc who wanted to try something out (a mentoring compact or collegial contact guidelines, for example).
 I seek to improve my potential as a mentor periodically through workshops and by seeking input from members of the lab.

 Some of my recent projects